 Overview

-During the Spring Equinox 384YE, Historical research commissioned into the origins of the Doctrine of Human Destiny, which may also provide some insight into the way the Doctrines were codified.
+During the Spring Equinox 384YE, historical research was commissioned into the origins of the Doctrine of Human Destiny, which may also provide some insight into the way the Doctrines were codified.

 Doctrines of The Faith